2024 European Parliament election in Hungary

 The 2024 European Parliament elections in Hungary were held on 9 June 2024 as part of the 2024 European Parliament election.
 This was the first European election to take place after Brexit and on the same day as local elections.

+This was the first nationwide election contested by the Tisza Party under Péter Magyar, who became the most popular opposition figure to then-Prime Minister Viktor Orbán since the Novák scandal broke in February 2024.
+Though the Fidesz–KDNP alliance of then Prime Minister Viktor Orbán won the election, Tisza won the largest share of any non-Fidesz party in a nationwide election since 2010, while Fidesz won its lowest share in a European election since Hungary joined the European Union.